MaayanLab/clustergrammer/README.md

 Clustergrammer.js' source code is under the src directory and Webpack Module Developer is being used to make clustergrammer.js.

-The easiest way to visualize a matrix of your own data with clustergrammer.js is to use the Python module, [clustergrammer.py](#clustergrammer-python-module).
+The easiest way to visualize a matrix with your own data is to use the Python module, [clustergrammer.py](#clustergrammer-python-module).
 Clustergrammer.py, takes a tab-separated matrix file as input, calculates clustering, and generates the visualization json for clustergrammer.js (see example below).
-Users can also generate the visualization json using their own script as long as they adhere to the format requirements (see below).
+Users can also generate the visualization json using their own script as long as they adhere to the format requirements (see [here](#clustergrammer-matrix-format)).

 Clustergrammer is designed to be a reusable chart and has been integrated into several [Ma'ayan lab](http://icahn.mssm.edu/research/labs/maayan-laboratory) web tools including: